 We might get vague hints that the mind has something like parts.
 Many of us are exposed to the idea, in one way or another, that the “head” and “heart” can be in conflict.
 Or we notice that sometimes we think or feel one thing but say or do another.
 But mostly, we go through life using our mental head, shoulders, knees, and toes… without ever realizing we have them.

-Although I accept the central premise of IFS—that the mind has parts—I am not a fan of the verbiage it uses to describe said parts.
-Therapy, in general, has a relatability problem.
-A lot of the language we use ends up sounding mystical, overly clinical, or just plain corny.
-You know, either leaning too far into woo-woo or trying way too hard to sound smart.
+Although I accept the core premises of IFS, I am not a big fan of the verbiage it uses to describe the parts of the mind (such as managers, fire fighters, exiles, etc.).
+Therapy, in general, often has a relatability problem.
+A lot of the language we use ends up sounding painfully cringey or overly clinical.
+In my humble opinion, IFS has more of the cringey vibe.